 Active sniffing attacks, also known as real-time sniffing attacks, involve intercepting and capturing data in real time as it is transmitted over a network.
 Unlike passive sniffing attacks, which only eavesdrop on data transmissions, active sniffing attacks are more malicious and allow attackers to manipulate the intercepted data for their gain.

-Active sniffing attacks involve the attacker actively manipulating the network to intercept data that would otherwise not be accessible.
-Two common techniques used in active sniffing are ARP injection and Switch Content Address Memory (CAM) table flooding.
+Active sniffing attacks occur when an attacker manipulates the network to access data that would typically remain out of reach.
+Two common techniques used in active sniffing include:

-ARP (Address Resolution Protocol) Injection is a technique used by attackers to intercept network traffic by exploiting the ARP protocol.
-ARP is used to map IP addresses to MAC (Media Access Control) addresses within a local network.
-ARP injection involves sending false ARP messages (spoofing) to associate the attacker’s MAC address with the IP address of a legitimate device on the network.
+- ARP Injection: ARP (Address Resolution Protocol) Injection is a technique that attackers use to intercept network traffic by exploiting the ARP protocol, which maps IP addresses to MAC (Media Access Control) addresses within a local network.
+In ARP injection, attackers send false ARP messages (spoofing) to associate their MAC address with the IP address of a legitimate device on the network.

-CAM (Content Addressable Memory) Table Flooding is a technique used by attackers to overwhelm the switch’s CAM table, which stores MAC address-to-port mappings.
-When the CAM table is full, the switch enters a “fail-open” mode, where it broadcasts all incoming traffic to all ports, similar to a hub.
+- CAM Table Flooding: CAM (Content Addressable Memory) Table Flooding is another technique employed by attackers to overload the switch’s CAM table, which stores MAC address-to-port mappings.
+Once the CAM table reaches its capacity, the switch enters a “fail-open” mode, broadcasting all incoming traffic to all ports, much like a hub.

 Passive sniffing attacks involve the unauthorized monitoring and capturing of data packets traversing a network without altering the data or the network’s operation.
 These attacks are often carried out using packet sniffers, which are tools that capture and analyze network traffic.